kubernetes/kubernetes/docs/images.md

 All pods will have read access to any pre-pulled images.

 ### Specifying ImagePullSecrets on a Pod

+**Note:** This approach is currently the recommended approach for GKE, GCE, and any cloud-providers where node creation is automated.

 Kubernetes supports specifying registry keys on a pod.

 First, create a `.dockercfg`, such as running `docker login <registry.domain>`.